Timofey Mozgov: Cleveland Cavaliers (2015–2016)

 On 7 January 2015, Mozgov was traded, along with a 2015 second-round pick, to the Cleveland Cavaliers in exchange for two protected 2015 first-round picks (via Oklahoma City and Memphis).
 Having always previously worn number 25, he was forced to change that upon joining the Cavaliers due to the franchise having the number retired for Mark Price.
 He instead chose number 20 as it was the number his father, a Soviet handball player, used while he played the sport.
 On 9 January, he made his debut for the Cavaliers, recording nine points and eight rebounds off the bench in a 112–94 loss to Golden State.

 On 4 June 2015, he became the first Russian to play in the NBA Finals, as the Cavaliers lost Game 1 of the series to the Warriors.
-The Cavaliers went on to lose the series in six games; Mozgov started all six.
+Timofey was the third leading scorer for the Cavs in the 2015 finals, averaging 14.0 points through 6 games.
+This included a 28 point and 10 rebound eruption in a pivotal Game 4.
+The Cavaliers went on to lose the series in six games.

 On 23 June 2015, Cleveland exercised its option on Mozgov's contract for the 2015–16 season.
 He played a reduced role throughout the season, as the Cavaliers made it to the 2016 NBA Finals, where they defeated the Warriors in a rematch.
 Mozgov and teammate Sasha Kaun became the first Russians to win an NBA title.